resii-tech/NessusEssentialsLab/README.md

 > NOTE: Copy and save the local URL for Nessus so it is easy to access in the future.
     * **Nessus URL:**  https://localhost:8834/#

+## Part 3: Setup virtual machine
+- Open up VMware workstation
+- Click Player > file > new virtual machine
+- For the Installer disc image file (ISO) browse and select your windows 10 ISO.
+- Hit next > next > maximum disk size is fine > customize hardware
+- Under customize hardware > select 4 GB of RAM
+- Under Network adapter choose *Bridged*
+- Click close and finish
+- Open your vm and follow the steps to install Windows
+- **remember your user name and password** when you create an account

 ### Part 3: Find the IP Address of the Domain Controller